jaxon-php/jaxon-dialogs/README.md

 The javascript library to use for each function is chosen by configuration, and the package takes care of loading the library files into the page and generating the javascript code.

+The URL and version number can be set individually for each javascript library.

 Installation
 ------------